Mar Vista Animal Medical Center

 HOW DO WE TREAT THE PAIN?

-Keep in mind that dogs are usually euthanized due to the pain in the affected bone.
-Treating the pain successfully will allow a dog to live comfortably.
+Keep in mind that dogs are usually euthanized because of the pain in the affected bone.
+Treating the pain successfully will allow a dog to live comfortably and extend life expectancy by virtue of extending comfort.
+There are two ways to address the pain of this tumor: amputation of the limb and palliative radiotherapy (usually combined with periodic bisphosphonate infusion treatments).

-Amputation of the Limb: Removal of the affected limb resolves the pain in 100% of cases.
-Unfortunately, many people are reluctant to have this procedure performed due to misconceptions.
+Amputation of the Limb: Since the tumor in the limb is the source of pain, it makes sense that amputating the limb would resolve the pain.
+In fact, this is true.
+Removal of the affected limb resolves the pain in 100% of cases.
+Unfortunately, many people are reluctant to have this procedure performed because of misconceptions.

 • While losing a leg is very handicapping to a human (who only has two legs total), losing one leg out of four does not restrict a dog's activity level.
-Running and playing are not inhibited by amputation (after the surgical recovery period is over).
+Running and playing are not inhibited by amputation once the surgical recovery period is over.
+That said, if the remaining legs are arthritic, the stress on the remaining legs could pose a mobility issue.

 • While losing a limb is disfiguring to a human and has social ramifications, dogs really are not so self-conscious about their image.
 The dog will not feel disfigured by the surgery; it is his or her owner that will need to adjust to the new appearance of the dog.